fastapi/typer/docs/tutorial/first-steps.md

 ## What is a **CLI option**

-Here we will use the word **CLI option** to refer to **CLI parameters** passed to the CLI application with a specific name.
-Because they have a name they don't depend on the order.
-By default they are *optional* (not *required*).
+Here we will use the word **CLI option** to refer to *CLI parameters* passed to the CLI application with a specific name.
+For example, if you go to your terminal and type:

-They are a bit different from **CLI arguments** that you already created.

-If you go to your terminal and type:

 ```bash
 ls ./myproject --size